Big Blue Bug: History

 The Big Blue Bug was built by Avenia Sign Company of North Providence.
 Anthony Pescarino, Tom Grenga, and Ronald Levesque assembled the sign over the course of a couple of months.
-Pescarino said, "We had to put the wings together and brought them to Valley Street to have them coated in fiberglass."
-It was fiberglassed by Robert Garafano, Sr. of Olneyville; it was assembled on site and then raised to the roof.
-The Bug was originally painted purple, the color of an actual swarming termite when observed under a microscope, but the paint soon faded to a pale blue and the landmark became so well known in that condition that it was never repainted to its original color.
-It was originally known only as the "Big Blue Bug," a name coined by Providence traffic reporter Mike Sheridan, until it received the name Nibbles Woodaway in a contest in 1990.
+Pescarino said: "We had to put the wings together and brought them to Delaine Street to have them coated in fiberglass."

+The Bug was fiberglassed by Robert Garafano, Sr. of Olneyville;at Uptown Auto Body on Delaine st. It was assembled on site and then raised to the roof.
+The Bug was originally painted purple, the color of an actual swarming termite when observed under a microscope, but the paint soon faded to a pale blue, and the landmark became so well known in that condition that it was never repainted to its original color.

+The Bug was originally known only as the "Big Blue Bug", a name coined by Providence traffic reporter Mike Sheridan, until 1990, when it received the name "Nibbles Woodaway" in a contest.
 Geraldine Perry of Tiverton submitted the winning name.

 Recent events

-The Bug is annually "dressed" for Independence Day, Halloween, the season opener of the Pawtucket Red Sox baseball team, and Christmas (in lights, reindeer antlers, and a blinking red nose).
+The Bug is annually "dressed" for Independence Day, Halloween, the season opener of the Pawtucket Red Sox baseball team (before the team relocated to Worcester, MA in 2021), and Christmas (in lights, reindeer antlers, and a blinking red nose).
 Since 1990, the company has sold stuffed toys in the Bug's likeness.

-The Bug left its home on June 20, 2002, for a five-stop tour.
+On June 20, 2002, the Bug left its home for a five-stop tour.
 It was refurbished and painted a brighter blue before being returned to the roof of New England Pest Control.

 On April 9, 2012, New England Pest Control announced that they would be changing the company's name to "Big Blue Bug Solutions".
 The bug wore a necktie for the occasion.

-In April 2020, in support of the "front line workers" facing COVID-19, the Big Blue Bug has put on a surgical mask.
+In April 2020, in support of the "front line workers" facing COVID-19, the Big Blue Bug put on a surgical mask.